Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 If you change your IP address using a VPN (virtual private network), you can make it seem you’re located in a different US state, allowing you to bypass NHL blackouts.

-Sadly, many VPNs don’t work with ESPN+ and NHL.tv due to their strict VPN detection systems.
-After testing 65 VPNs, we’ve identified only three reliable ones for bypassing NHL blackouts.
+Sadly, many VPNs don’t work with ESPN+ and NHL.TV due to the platforms’ strict VPN detection systems.
+After testing 65 VPNs, we’ve identified three highly-reliable ones for bypassing NHL blackouts.

 How to Watch Blackout NHL Games Using a VPN